JV-conseil-Internet-Consulting/www/docs/migration.md

 layout: page
 title: Migration
 description: >
-  This documents shows how to upgrade Hydejack from previous versions (v5) in a step-by-step manner.
+  This documents shows how to upgrade DeepDive from previous versions (v5) in a step-by-step manner.
 hide_description: true
-sitemap: false
+# sitemap: false
 ---

-This documents shows how to upgrade Hydejack from previous versions (v5) in a step-by-step manner.
+This documents shows how to upgrade DeepDive from previous versions (v5) in a step-by-step manner.

 Unfortunately, upgrading form v5 and earlier is not straightforward.
 A lot of patterns and names have changed, motivated by a variety of reasons, including better integration with the rest of the Jekyll ecosystem and simplified workflows enabled by Jekyll Collections.